richmahn/en_tn/num/24/intro.md

 The story of Balaam continues in this chapter.

-Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of 24:3-9 and 15-24, which are quotations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 24:3-9, 15-24.

 #### Special concepts in this chapter ####